 This was my first real chance to enjoy my Laughlin digs—the Aquarius Casino Resort—where one feature loomed larger in my mind than any other (and that’s saying something at the city’s largest gaming resort): the 34,000-square-foot pool area, home to 100 chaise lounges and day beds, nine decked-out cabanas, two hot tubs and sweeping views of the river.
 The complex’s bar serves food and cocktails—great for a post-river-run lunch—and cabana rentals are worth the splurge, during which you’ll take full advantage of the fridges and fans.

 Day’s end: Riverwalk and dinner

 The three-mile Riverwalk connecting Laughlin’s casinos—and leading to the Davis Dam—is the place to be as the sun’s going down.
 My hotel sat more or less at the midpoint, and I was headed a few doors down, to the spot where River Rick—the iconic neon cowboy—stood winking above the Pioneer Hotel & Gambling Hall.
-See, the Bubba Gump right by River Rick had been proclaimed Laughlin’s top seafood spot of the year by the Casino Player Best of Dining & Nightlife guide, and I was sufficiently intrigued to pay Bubba a visit.
+I'd been reading good things about the neighboring Bubba Gump, and I was sufficiently intrigued to pay Bubba a visit.